Friday, a 24/7 AI assistant

 The model stays the same.
 The assistant evolves.

-— 04 — What it does
+— 04 — How it compares

 — 05 — The pieces